-Discuss How to Stay in Touch (10 minutes) Discussion Methods: Full group discussion Handouts: List of Participants
+Discuss How to Keep in Touch with Each Other (10 minutes)

+Discussion Method: Full group discussion

+Handouts: List of Participants

+Discuss opportunities for keeping in touch

-Discuss opportunities for participants to keep in touch and continue their health literacy work
+Discuss some of the ways that participants can keep in touch.
+Suggest that participants form partnerships or groups to continue their health literacy work.

 - Ask if everyone has the List of Participants.
-If not, provide copies. - Read the following suggestions and ask participants how they would like to keep in touch. - 1.
-Set up a listserv so that participants can email one another about their ideas and questions.
-(Ask if anyone will volunteer to set this up.) - 2.
-Exchange lesson ideas. - Note that the Health Literacy Study Circle+ was also designed to foster a community of practitioners who are interested in integrating health literacy skills in the ABE/ESOL field.
-Read the following list and ask the participants to consider working together to: - 1.
-Arrange to meet at adult education conferences to exchange lesson ideas - 2.
-Collaborate to develop a presentation at an adult education conference - 3.
-Set up meetings to determine how to offer workshops to other teachers in their programs
+If not, provide copies. - Read some of the following suggestions and ask participants what they would like to set up now. - 1.
+Set up a listserv so that participants can e-mail one another about their ideas and questions.
+(Ask who in this group would like to set this up.) - 2.
+Post lesson ideas on a listserv. - Note that the Study Circle+ was also designed to foster a community of practitioners who are interested in integrating health literacy skills in the ABE/ESOL field.
+Read the following list and ask the participants to consider working together: - 1.
+Arrange to meet at adult education conferences to exchange lesson ideas. - 2.
+Collaborate to develop a presentation at an adult education conference. - 3.
+Set up meetings to determine how to offer workshops to other teachers in their programs.

-CLOSURE ACTIVITIES (40 minutes total)
+CLOSURE ACTIVITIES (30 minutes total)